christophercrouzet/gorilla/doc/installation.rst

 Installation
 ============

-Gorilla doesn't have any requirement outside the Python interpreter.
+Gorilla doesn't have any requirement outside of the Python interpreter.
 Any of the following Python versions is supported: 2.7, 3.3, 3.4, 3.5, and 3.6.

 Installing pip